 (B) Distribution of correlations of grouped resistance profiles between biological replicates (MATa and MATα pools) for all drugs tested.

 C A radial combinatorial signature of drug resistance.
 The graph center represents strains that are wild-type at all 5 loci, while radial segments extending outwards represent strains carrying successively more knockout alleles.
 Each section is colored by the mean resistance of the corresponding strain group relative to the 5-gene wild-type (blue for increased resistance, red-orange for decreased resistance).
 Extensions to 1, 2, and 5 total knockouts are illustrated for benomyl, and 5-knockout radial signatures are shown for 10 drugs (5 others are shown in Figure S6).
-Color scale extends by half of the observed difference between the 5% and 95% percentile resistance in that drug in both directions.
+In each pool, the color scale extends in both directions by the standard deviation of drug resistance values.

 D A resistance landscape of 5-gene groups in benomyl, mitoxantrone, and valinomycin.
 Groups differing by a single additional knockout are connected by lines.
 Solid lines indicate significant differences in resistance (Bonferroni-adjusted p < 0.05, Mann-Whitney U test), otherwise dashed lines are used.
 Landscapes for remaining drugs are shown in Figure S7.